-Federal charges, including manslaughter and lying to congress, were filed against the British multinational gas company BP.
-In September 2014, a U.S. District Judge ruled that BP beared responsibility for the incident and agreed to settle it for $18.7 billion, the largest corporate settlement in U.S. history.
+Federal charges, including manslaughter and lying to congressional investigators, were filed against the British multinational gas company BP.
+In September 2014, a U.S. District Judge ruled that BP bore responsibility for the incident and agreed to settle it for $18.7 billion, the largest corporate settlement in U.S. history.

 36. Historic Earthquake Strikes Haiti (2010)